-Women who are diagnosed with a Lynch syndrome-associated cancer should be screened.
+Women who are diagnosed with a Lynch syndrome-associated cancer should be offered genetic testing.
 This includes women who have:

 - Uterine or colorectal cancer prior to age 50